-Chipper Shredder 3" (7.5 cm) 1" (2.5 cm)
+Model Chipper Shredder BXMT4238 4" (10 cm) 2" (5 cm)

-- 1. Before putting material into the chipper, make sure the engine is warmed and the rotor is up to speed. - 2.
-Slowly slide material into the chipper feed hopper.
-Do not force the material as it is drawn in as it engages the rotor.
-Use continuous, light pressure to guide it in. - 3.
-Be aware of how much material you feed in.
+- Before beginning to feed, make sure the engine is warmed and the rotor is up to speed. - Slowly slide material into the chipper.
+Do not force the material.
+The material is drawn in as it engages the rotor.
+Use continuous, light pressure to guide it in. - Be aware of how much material you feed in.
 Slow down or stop if the engine begins to slow.